-To apply for this course, you should have an undergraduate degree in electrical and electronic engineering, electronic engineering, electrical engineering and computer science.
+To apply for this course, you should have an undergraduate degree in electronic and electrical engineering, automotive engineering, mechanical engineering, vehicle engineering or mechatronics.

 We may make an offer based on a lower grade if you can provide evidence of your suitability for the degree.

 Learn the essential skills and techniques needed to develop robotics, autonomous systems, and embedded artificial intelligence.

 Our course will help you take your career forward in a progressive area of engineering.
 It balances advanced theory with technical skills so that you can learn to develop complete operational robotics and autonomous systems.